port-labs/port-docs/docs/promote-scorecards/examples.md

 ### Validate number of related entities

-We want to track the deployment frequency of a team, and set rules to it.
-Checking the `Deployment` relation to the `Team` is not enough, we want to see how many there are.
+To effectively track the `Team` deployment frequency and set rules based on it, simply checking the `Deployment` relation to the Team is not enough—we need to know the exact number of deployments.
 To achieve this, we will:

-1. Create an [aggregation property](/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/aggregation-property.md) to count the number of related entities (for example, the number of deployments in the past week)
+- Create an [aggregation property](/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/aggregation-property.md) to count the number of related entities (e.g., the number of deployments in the past week).
-2. Add a scorecard with a rule based on that property.
+- Add a scorecard with a rule based on that property.

 ```json showLineNumbers
 {